Samuel Ahlgren

 Johan Samuel Ahlgren (1764–1816) was a Swedish actor.
-He wae an elite actor of the Royal Dramatic Theatre and belonged to the pioneer generation of actors there.
+He was an elite actor of the Royal Dramatic Theatre and belonged to the pioneer generation of actors there.

 Life

-Samuel Ahlgren was born to the clerk Lars Ahlgren and Elisabet Fredrika Fredriksson and married Albertina Griberg in 1793.
+Samuel Ahlgren was born to the clerk Lars Ahlgren and Elisabet Fredrika Fredriksson.
+He married Albertina Griberg in 1793.
 He initially worked as a clerk.

 Career

 He was engaged by Fredric Ristell in the newly founded Swedish language Ristell theatre in Bollhuset in 1787.

-Samuel Ahlgren was described as a beauty with a pure and clear voice, was recommended for his clear pronunciation and for his posture and played both hero and villain, though he was criticized for overacting because of his hot temperament.
-Because of his good looks, he was often given the parts of lover.
+Ahlgren was described as a beauty with a pure and clear voice, and was recommended for his clear pronunciation and for his posture.
+He played both hero and villain, though he was criticized for overacting because of his hot temperament.
+Because of his good looks, he was often given the parts of lovers.

 His most acclaimed part was Axel Oxenstierna in Drottning Kristina by Gustav III of Sweden (1790).
-Among his other parts was Soliman in Soliman II eller de tre sultaninnorna by Martin Krause in the 1789–90 season, Appius in Virginia by Paykull and Johan Gyllenstjerna in Siri Brahe och Johan Gyllenstierna by Gustav III of Sweden the 1790–91 season.
+Among his other parts was Soliman in Soliman II eller de tre sultaninnorna by Martin Krause in the 1789–90 season, Appius in Virginia by Paykull and Johan Gyllenstjerna in Siri Brahe och Johan Gyllenstierna by Gustav III of Sweden in the 1790–91 season.

 When the theatre of Ristell went bankrupt in 1788, the Royal Dramatic Theatre was founded by king Gustav III of Sweden, which was to be managed by a board of directors composed by the actors themselves under the supervision of the Royal Swedish Academy of Fine Arts.

 The first supervisor from the academy was the nobleman Gustav Mauritz Armfelt, and the cooperation between him and the actors was stormy.

-Armfelt felt contempt for the acting profession, often made use of disciplinarian punishments and lacked patience for the conflict which often affected the board meetings, and Ahlgren and Abraham de Broen were the actors who were often in conflict with Armfelt.
+Armfelt felt contempt for the acting profession, often made use of disciplinarian punishments, and lacked patience for the conflict which often affected the board meetings.
+Ahlgren and Abraham de Broen were the actors who were often in conflict with Armfelt.